SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Whether it is socializing through bridge club, golf, and luncheons, or venturing as far as the backyard garden, we know that getting out of the house and staying active is important to many older adults.
 Lively recognizes this and has designed all four of their medical alert devices with these on-the-go older adults in mind.

 While these devices are mobile, they can be used in the home as well.
-However, unlike most at-home or hybrid systems, the Lively products do not involve a base unit that gets plugged into a central location in the home or wall buttons that are scattered throughout the home.
-Rather, Lively consists of a single, streamlined device which we think you’ll really like.
+However, unlike most at-home or hybrid systems, the Lively products do not involve a base unit that gets plugged into a central location or wall buttons.
+Rather, Lively consists of a single, streamlined device.

 We spent several days living with the Lively Wearable2, a contemporary-looking watch that paired with our smartphone.
-With 81 percent of individuals between the ages of 61 and 69 using smartphones, and 62 percent of seniors 70 and older using them, it seems logical to offer a mobile system that utilizes smartphone
+With the majority of adults over the age of 60 using them, it seems logical to offer a mobile system that utilizes smartphones.

 FYI: We really liked the look of our new Lively “watch” alert system — it’s black and the size and shape of an Apple Smartwatch.